turisap/eslint-plugin/README.md

 # eslint-plugin-turisap

-A set of customized ESLint rules
+A set of customized ESLint and `@typescript/eslint` rules

 ## Installation